Table of contents

 Spring Cleaning and the Dangers for Pets

-Spring is the time of year for some serious sprucing up but be aware of how harmful some household cleaning products can be for dangerous for pets.
+Spring is the time of year for some serious sprucing up, but be aware of how harmful some household cleaning products can be dangerous for pets.

 Dogs may be tempted to drink from a bucket full of dirty water which contains bleach or cleaning fluid.
 If you use carpet shampoo or deodorising powder, this can be accidentally ingested by pets grooming themselves.

-Toilet bowls are great for drinking out of and again often contain bleach-based products, so always keep the lid down.
+Toilet bowls are great for drinking out of and often contain bleach-based products, so always keep the lid down.

 Spring Dangers for Pets In the Garden

 Grass and plants start growing in spring, and this is when the lawnmower and pruning tools come out.
 Be aware of curious dogs tempted to chew on power cables and small pets getting in the way of sharp blades.

 Certain spring-flowering plants can be harmful to pets if eaten.
 For instance, rhododendrons, Yew, Lily-of-the-Valley and some bulbs, like daffodil bulbs, are poisonous.
 Check and research your plants if you’re not sure.

 When weeds start growing, this is when we’re most likely to use herbicides and insecticides to combat unwanted pests.
 Keep all these dangerous garden chemicals locked securely away, and when you apply them to the garden, keep your pet out of the area for several hours.